Cleveland Water Quality at a Glance

 Use Certified Filters

 If you have lead plumbing components, use NSF-certified filters (Standard 53 for lead reduction) for drinking and cooking water.
-Cleveland Water provides free filters to qualifying households through the Healthy Homes program.
+Cleveland Water provides free filters to qualifying households.
+See our water filter guide for recommended options.

 Flush Your Water

-If water has been standing in pipes for 6+ hours, run cold water for 2-3 minutes before using for drinking or cooking.
+If water has been standing in pipes for 6+ hours, run cold water for 2–3 minutes before using it for drinking or cooking.
 This is especially important in older homes with lead service lines or plumbing.
-Always use cold water for consumption.
+Always use cold water for consumption — hot water leaches more contaminants from pipes.

 Report Water Issues